-During break, students apply what they are learning about the focus areas and communities at different sites through direct and indirect service as well as advocacy work.
+During the break, students apply what they are learning about the focus areas and communities at different sites through direct and indirect service as well as advocacy work.
 An emphasis is placed on reflection throughout the experience and following the students’ return.

-2014 Alternative Spring Break Timeline
+2022 Alternative Spring Break Timeline